Burma’s Cultural Holiday

-- Travel local communities of Mandalay and experience unique cultural ventures during your two-week holiday in Myanmar, Burma.
+- Visit local communities in Mandalay and experience unique cultures during your two-week adventure.

-- Tour Myanmar’s most iconic landmark, Shwedagon Pagoda, and do some sightseeing in the downtown area around Yangon.
+- Tour Myanmar’s most iconic landmark, Shwedagon Pagoda, and see the other highlights of Yangon’s colonial downtown area.

 - All transfer and sightseeing by air con car as mentioned in itinerary

 - Boat excursion trip from Mandalay to Mingun

 - Intercity transfer by private car (Kalaw- Loikaw)

 - Boat trip from Phekon to Inle lake

 - Exploration by a private boat trip in Inle lake

 - Entrance fees for the visit places which mentioned in itinerary

 - English speaking (station) tour guide service for 10 days except for Day 4, 6,7 and 14)

 - 1 dinner in Inle lake and 9 lunches during the trip as mentioned in itinerary B=breakfast, L-lunch, D=dinner

 - International air tickets and airport departure tax